hydrogo/blog/_posts/2020-07-01-linux-apps.md

 ## Epilogue

 I don't have any plans to migrate from Linux back to Windows or to macOS.
-I am happy and satisfied with the tools I mentioned above -- it is everything that I need to get my work done.
+I am happy and satisfied with the tools I mentioned above -- it is everything what I need to get my work done.